KIT-IBPT/vinegar/doc/release_notes/vinegar_2.0.rst

 target matching expressions in the ``top.yaml`` file have changed.
 As a consequence expressions that contain the symbol ``@`` must now be quoted.

-The matching syntax has been extended significantly, allow for much more complex matching expressions.
+The matching syntax has been extended significantly, now allowing much more complex matching expressions.

+The location of YAML files that are included from other files can now be specified relative to the location of the file where they are included by starting the name of the included file with a dot (``.``).

 vinegar.request_handler.file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^